IBM/triton-dejavu/README.md

 Although we think triton-dejavu is safe to use for most use cases, there is currently one caveat:

-Configuration pruning: If `prune_configs_by` is used, the triton kernel configurations passed to the autotuner are pruned for every autotuner run, which severly changes the decision of the autotuner.
+Configuration pruning: If `prune_configs_by` is used, the triton kernel configurations passed to the autotuner are pruned for every autotuner run, which severely changes the decision of the autotuner.
 However, triton-dejavu can not capture the pruning function and its output in a way that would allow the safe re-store of it.
 Therefore, as of now, a user is responsible to ensure the use of the pruning function in combination with autotune cache restore is safe.

 ### `ConfigSpaces`